mkazhdan/ExteriorPoissonRecon/README.md

 <dt>[<b>--out</b> &lt;<i>output file name</i>&gt;]</dt>
 <dd>
 This optional string value specifies the name of the file to which the samples will be written.<br>
-The file will be written out in binary <a href="https://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, with x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i> and the orientation of the sample given by the (linearized) coefficients of a skew-symmetric matrix, encoded by the properties <i>skew0</i>,...,<i>skew&lt;n&gt;</i> with <i>n=2</i> for curves in 3D and <i>n=5</i> for surfaces in 4D.<br>
+The file will be written out in <a href="https://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, with x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i> and the orientation of the sample given by the (linearized) coefficients of a skew-symmetric matrix, encoded by the properties <i>skew0</i>,...,<i>skew&lt;n&gt;</i> with <i>n=2</i> for curves in 3D and <i>n=5</i> for surfaces in 4D.<br>
 If this argument is not provided, no output is generated.